nathess91/project-1/README.md

 ### Game Types

+####Racing Game

-**Racing game**: we suggest and expect that most of you will build a **racing game**.
+**We suggest and expect that most of you will build a racing game**.
 Two or more players should be able to use the keyboard to move their "cars" across the browser window.

 <img src="https://media.giphy.com/media/mHChlbqGMndYY/giphy.gif" width="60%">

-#### Something Else!
+#### Something Else

 If you're comfortable with the technologies we're using and you have a fully-fledged plan, you can build a substantially different game.
 Definitely only build a game that you are familiar with.
 Make sure you get your plan approved by an instructor if you want to build a non-racing game.